Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/hackazon.rst

    .. image:: ./images/image205.png

 #.
-Click on Finished.
+Click on **Finished.**

 #.
-Now take the Elastic IP you found in Step 3 and open a web browser and go to 'https://<Elastic IP>'.
+Now take the **Elastic IP** you found earlier in the AWS Console, open a web browser and go to 'https://<Elastic IP>'.
 You will get a certificate error for mismatch but after ignoring the certificate error you should start seeing the hackazon web page.